Skip to content

 Design Principles

-The creation and management of the profile is guided by these design principles, informed by those of the very successful IIIF community, and the experiences of the American Art Collaborative and the Pharos Consortium.
+The creation and management of the profile is guided by these design principles, informed by those of the very successful IIIF community, and experiences within the museum sector in particular.
+The principles are a subset of the API design principles which are appropriate to the model.
+This documentation clarifies their application to modeling rather than the API syntax.

 The specifications are shaped by shared, documented, and well-understood use cases.
 Shared understanding promotes interoperability, and the specifications are more likely to be implemented if the results solve real, not speculative, problems.
 Assessment of use cases is a key factor in the process of determining which features should be included or prioritized.
 Use cases where data exists in real systems are prioritized over ones where the data could exist.